Skip to content

 What does closing line value measure?

-Closing line value, or CLV, measures the gap between the price you bet and the no-vig closing price.
+Closing line value measures the gap between the price you bet and the no-vig closing price.
 If you bet a number better than the market's final fair price, you beat the close.

 That does not cash the ticket automatically.
 It does say your process got a better price than the market eventually settled on.